carevicm/Registration-Forms/README.md

 and user-friendly interface for both sign-in and sign-up processes.
 Backed by a robust Node.js and Express backend, it employs middleware for added security, utilizing MongoDB Atlas with Mongoose for efficient data storage and management.
+The system allows users to seamlessly create accounts, delete them, or change their passwords, ensuring a comprehensive and intuitive user experience.

 Features: